-The Cambridge IGCSE (9-1) History syllabus looks at some of the major international issues of the nineteenth and twentieth centuries, as well as covering the history of particular regions in more depth.
-The emphasis is on both historical knowledge and on the skills required for historical research.
+Cambridge IGCSE History looks at some of the major international issues of the nineteenth and twentieth centuries and covers the history of particular regions and events in more depth.

 Please note that if you make an entry for the 9-1 grading scale, it is not then possible to switch to the A*-G grading scale once the entries deadline has passed.
 If you find that you have accidentally made an entry for the 9-1 syllabus, you must withdraw and re-enter before the entries deadline.

 For some subjects, the syllabus states that Grade Descriptions will be made available after first assessment in 2020 or 2021.

 Publication of grade descriptions for these syllabuses has been delayed.
 This is to make sure that grade descriptions reflect examination outcomes appropriately and are based on the full range of candidate performance after the 2020 and 2021 series.

 From 2020, we have made some changes to the wording and layout of the front covers of our question papers to reflect the new Cambridge International branding and to make instructions clearer for candidates - learn more.

 We provide a wide range of support so that teachers can give their learners the best possible preparation for Cambridge programmes and qualifications.
 For teachers at registered Cambridge schools, support materials for specific syllabuses are available from the School Support Hub (username and password required).

 Sign up for updates about changes to the syllabuses you teach